Notes on the Geography of Peru: Cusco

 "Now, Inca masonry of the ashlar, or regular course type, generally has a surface appearance that is too similar to that of a sod wall to be accidental.
 The stones are cut with a rounded surface and countersunk joints, details which serve no structural purpose, are not natural to the medium of rectangular blocks, and hence are purely a decorative convention.
 Sod construction is the most likely source for such a convention."

 See John Howland Rowe, An Introduction to the Archaeology of Cuzco, 1944, p.
 25.

 Try this one.
 No windows, but a genuine Inca wall.

 Which brings us to the role of tourism in the city's economy.
-A taxi driver sighs and says that there's nothing else.
-This particular day was bad for him: taxis stayed off the streets in recognition of a strike involving students and others.
-A minibus that dared otherwise had firecrackers tossed its way.
+A taxi driver sighs and says that there's nothing else but tourism.
+This particular day was a bad one for him.
+A minibus that dared venture onto the streets had firecrackers tossed its way by strikers.

 Even on a day of labor protests, tourists sustain craft markets.

 Tourist money has paid for many of the balconies facing the Plaza Mayor.
 Old photographs show the buildings here with only a few.